 What is a heart CT scan?†A Bupa coronary health check is suitable for men and women aged between 45 and 69.

 This health check looks for risk of heart disease, and identifies the main risk factors contributing to it, as well as offering practical advice about positive lifestyle changes.

-It comprises several different tests, including a coronary CT scan, and can take up to two hours and may take place at another site or scanning centre on another day.
+It comprises several different tests, including a coronary heart CT scan, which can take up to two hours and may take place at another site or scanning centre on another day.